ReflectionHLE/ReflectionHLE/README.md

 with ".cfg".

 These are the default locations for the configuration file:

 - Windows: %APPDATA%\reflection-keen.
 - Linux: $XDG_CONFIG_HOME/reflection-keen, if $XDG_CONFIG_HOME is defined
 and filled.
 Otherwise, ~/.config/reflection-keen.
+- Android: This is separated per installed Android app.
+For Keen Dreams, this is the folder Android/data/net.duke4.ny.reflection_kdreams/files/appdata within the shared storage, as often accessible when connecting an Android-powered device to a PC/Mac using a USB cable.
+Similar folder names are used for the other Reflection Keen apps (games).

 The -cfgdir command line argument can be used to override this path, but make sure to be consistent with your choice.
 Otherwise, you may get